 The Unisphere, which greeted the throngs at the New York World’s Fair, boasts the kinds of visions material, geopolitical, teletechnological, corporate and military found in Sloterdijk’s globe as aesthetic idea and modern(ist) object of interest and exploitation as well as as in the Cold War nomos circumscribed by Think.
 The massive, transparent, roughly-textured, cartographically-grided globe circumscribed by satellites portrays Sloterdijk’s store of global imaginaries of the earth, with each epoch present in a single piece.
 It offers a spatial, freeze-frame embodiment of all of Sloterdijk’s temporal periods co-existing simultaneously.
 Strong but fragile, viewable inside and out simultaneously, the mathematical and computational prowess required to produce the work evokes the Greeks as much as IBM.
 The ancient cosmology has been refitted and recodified through modernist empirical exploration of the earth back to an ideal whole: a technologically reformulated tele-viewing and sensing capacities into an ideal ideological whole.

 As a piece of public sculpture and open architecture, it was criticized, and openly reviled when the designs were initially launched.
 It remains a monument to Robert Moses’ World’s Fair desires and repository for millennia-long global formulations.
 The Unisphere embodies the Eames Office’s aspirations in relation to those of their clients in Moscow and NY, the USIA and IBM.
 And it stands alone in an area underused, on the same site as the 1939 World’s Fair – a reminder of both Fairs’ projections onto the future.
-But the globe the Unisphere represents is the globe of the Cold War nomos we have inherited and occupy in the present.
+But the globe the Unisphere represents is the globe of the Cold War nomos we currently physically and imaginatively.

 Works Cited